kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/CutOut.md

 After working through this notebook, you should be able to:

-* describe how Cutout works as a regularization technique,
+* Describe how Cutout works as a regularization technique,
-* enumerate specific claims (both quantitative claims, qualitative claims, and claims about the underlying mechanism behind a result) from the Cutout paper,
+* Enumerate specific claims (both quantitative claims, qualitative claims, and claims about the underlying mechanism behind a result) from the Cutout paper,
-* execute experiments (following the given procedure) to try and validate each claim about Cutout data augmentation,
+* Execute experiments (following the given procedure) to try and validate each claim about Cutout data augmentation,
-* evaluate whether your own result matches quantitative claims in the Cutout paper (i.e. whether it is within the confidence intervals for each reported numeric result),
+* Evaluate whether your own result matches quantitative claims in the Cutout paper (i.e. whether it is within the confidence intervals for each reported numeric result),
-* evaluate whether your own result validates qualitative claims in the Cutout paper,
+* Evaluate whether your own result validates qualitative claims in the Cutout paper,
-* evaluate whether your own results support the author's claim about the underlying mechanism behind the result.
+* Evaluate whether your own results support the author's claim about the underlying mechanism behind the result.

 :::